Georgetown County, South Carolina

 • Present - Georgetown County continues to thrive with a diverse economy and rich cultural heritage.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Georgetown County, South Carolina.
+This timeline provides a concise overview of the key events in the history of Georgetown County, South Carolina.